What Happened to Captain Lee Rosbach After Below Deck? (2026)

 Captain Lee’s New Show — Deadly Waters on Oxygen

-The premise makes sense when you consider Lee’s background.
-He has spent his professional life reading water, understanding how things move and disappear at sea, knowing what a yacht or commercial vessel looks like when something has gone wrong.
-That expertise lends something to the hosting role beyond just a recognizable face from reality television.
+The premise works because Lee’s background is real.
+He spent decades reading water, understanding how things move and disappear at sea, recognizing what a vessel looks like when something has gone wrong — in rough weather off the coast, at two in the morning, with a panicked crew.
+That expertise lends actual weight to the hosting role beyond just a familiar face from reality television.

-Episodes run roughly 42 minutes in the standard cable format, covering individual cases with interviews, reconstructions, and Lee’s narration throughout.
-The show was renewed for additional episodes following its initial run, which suggests it found an audience with Oxygen’s existing true crime viewership while also pulling some of Lee’s Below Deck fanbase.
+Episodes run roughly 42 minutes, individual cases, interviews and reconstructions throughout.
+The show was renewed after its initial run — meaning it found Oxygen’s existing true crime audience while pulling some of Lee’s Below Deck fanbase along with it.

 Captain Lee’s Podcast — Salty with Captain Lee

-Separate from his television work, Lee launched a podcast called Salty with Captain Lee.
-The title is self-aware in the best possible way — “salty” is both a maritime adjective and a very accurate description of Lee’s conversational tone when he is talking about something that bothers him.
+Separate from the Oxygen show, Lee launched Salty with Captain Lee.
+The title is self-aware in the best way — “salty” is both a maritime descriptor and an extremely accurate summary of his conversational register when he’s talking about something that bothers him.

-The podcast covers a range of topics: maritime stories, conversations with guests from the yachting and entertainment worlds, commentary on Below Deck and the broader charter industry, and Lee’s own opinions on whatever is happening in his life.
-It is available on the major podcast platforms — Spotify, Apple Podcasts, the standard distribution points.
-Episodes come out on a regular schedule, roughly weekly or bi-weekly depending on the production cycle.
+The podcast covers maritime stories, conversations with guests from yachting and entertainment, commentary on Below Deck and the charter industry generally, and Lee’s own opinions on whatever’s happening.
+Available on Spotify, Apple Podcasts, the standard platforms.
+Episodes come out roughly weekly or bi-weekly depending on production.

-If you watched Below Deck specifically for Lee’s confessionals and his candid assessments of crew behavior, the podcast is the closest equivalent available now.
-He talks the same way he always talked — direct, occasionally profane, with a self-deprecating streak that keeps it from becoming lectures.
-I started listening to it specifically after his Two T’s in a Pod interview and found the tone consistent with what made him compelling on television.
+As someone who followed Lee through eleven seasons primarily for his confessionals, I found the podcast to be the closest equivalent available now.
+He talks exactly the way he always talked — direct, occasionally profane, with a self-deprecating streak that keeps it from feeling like a lecture.
+I started listening specifically after that Two T’s in a Pod interview and kept going.

 Will Captain Lee Return to Below Deck?

-Based on what Lee has actually said — not speculation, not hope — the answer is: probably not in any regular capacity, and he does not appear to be waiting around for an invitation.
+Based on what Lee has actually said — not fan hope, not speculation — probably not in any regular capacity.
+And he doesn’t appear to be sitting around waiting on Bravo to call.

-His statements have consistently pointed in one direction.
-He was not asked back.
-He has moved on to other projects.
-He has not made public overtures to Bravo about returning, and Bravo has not announced anything involving him for future seasons.
-In the Two T’s in a Pod interview and in subsequent podcast appearances, the tone is not “I hope to return someday.”
-The tone is “I have made peace with this and I’m doing other things.”
+His public statements have pointed consistently in one direction.
+He wasn’t asked back.
+He has other projects.
+He hasn’t made any visible overtures toward returning, and Bravo hasn’t announced anything with him attached to it.
+The tone in his podcast appearances and interviews isn’t “I hope they bring me back.”
+The tone is “I’ve made peace with it and I’m doing other things now.”

-A guest appearance — a one-episode cameo, a reunion special — is not impossible.
-Those things happen in reality television.
-But a return as primary captain for a full season would require Bravo to make an offer and Lee to accept it, and nothing from either side suggests that conversation is happening.
+A guest appearance — one episode, a reunion special — isn’t impossible.
+Those things happen in reality television all the time.
+But a full season as primary captain would require Bravo to make an offer and Lee to want it, and nothing from either side suggests that conversation is on the table.

 Captain Lee in 2026 — Life on the Water

-He is based in Florida, where he and his wife Mary Anne have lived for years.
-He still spends time on the water — recreational boating rather than professional charter work at this point, but the connection to the ocean that defined his career has not gone away.
-His Instagram includes boats, water, wildlife photography, and the occasional pointed observation about current events.
+He’s based in Florida, where he and his wife Mary Anne have lived for years.
+He still spends time on the water — recreational rather than professional charter work at this point, but the connection to the ocean that shaped his entire career hasn’t gone anywhere.
+He just isn’t captaining a Bravo superyacht anymore.

 Stay in the loop